BenTheElder/site/content/about.md

 title: About Ben
 ---
 My name is Benjamin Elder, though I am frequently known as Ben / [BenTheElder].
 I enjoy gaming, hiking, and building things.
-I love [my dog].
+I love [my dog] and [my fiancé].
 I want computers / machines to help people do more and focus on what really matters.

 I am an open source software developer.